vovantuan1999a/tuanvovan/_pages/includes/intro.md

 I have multiple years of experience working in the industry as an AI Research Engineer at renowned AI companies in Vietnam, including MoMo M-Service JSC (a unicorn), FPT Software, and VinBrain-Vingroup.

-My research interests include:
+**My research interests include**:
-- **Computer Vision**: Out-of-Distribution Generalization.
+- Computer Vision: Out-of-Distribution Generalization.
-- **Robotic Vision**: Multimodal models for robotic vision, including text-driven robotic vision tasks.
+- Robotic Vision: Multimodal models for robotic vision, including text-driven robotic vision tasks.
-- **Medical Imaging**: Semi-Supervised Learning for medical segmentation.
+- Medical Imaging: Semi-Supervised Learning for medical segmentation.